Mrs K Cunningham

 Mr S Oak

 However English should be, and is, more than this; it is a subject that broadens our horizons.
-We live in a world of mass communication and we aim to teach our students the complex tools of being able to read critically and to be able to develop their ability to question the world and the way it is portrayed.
-We also value oracy and promote its confident use throughout our curriculum.
+We live in a world of mass communication and we aim to teach our students the complex tools of being able to read critically and to develop their ability to question the world.
+Importantly, we encourage them to explore big ideas and understand how Literature both questions and reflects what it is that makes us human.

 At the end of their time with us we look to have a cohort of students who have developed into imaginative and critical thinkers and are able to communicate their ideas clearly and effectively through the spoken and written word.